robxx/effective-dollop/README.md

 ### code.py

-Ask a model for help with code and get a streamed, syntax highligted reply.
+Ask a model for help with code and get a streamed, syntax highlighted reply.

 `uvicorn code:app`